metacoglab/lab_wiki/inlab_experiments.md

 ### Booking testing rooms and scanning slots

 The [testing room](http://intranet.fil.ion.ucl.ac.uk/bookings/week.php) and [scanner](http://intranet.fil.ion.ucl.ac.uk/bookings/week.php) diaries can be accessed via the [WCHN homepage](https://www.fil.ion.ucl.ac.uk/) or the FIL [Intranet](http://intranet.fil.ion.ucl.ac.uk/).
 To book a room, follow the ”How to book Testing Rooms” or the ”How to book Scanning Slots” links on the intranet where you will ﬁnd a link for a template email.
 Simply ﬁll out the required details and send.
+Book [cubicles on the 3rd floor](https://ug-bookings.pals.ucl.ac.uk/) of 26 Bedford way here and contact [Steve Williams](steve.williams@ucl.ac.uk) at PALS IT to set up an account if you need to use one of the PCs provided - if you don't already have one.

 ### Cancellation